- Instructions for Form 1120-REIT - Introductory Material

 Enter the REIT's total assets (as determined by the accounting method regularly used in keeping its books and records) at the end of the tax year.
 If there are no assets at the end of the tax year, enter -0-.

 If a change in address or responsible party occurs after the return is filed, use Form 8822-B, Change of Address or Responsible Party—Business, to notify the IRS of the new address.
-See the Instructions for Form 8822-B for details.
+See the instructions for Form 8822-B for details.

 If this is the REIT's final return, and it will no longer exist, check the "Final return" box.
 See the instructions for Termination of Election, earlier.

 If the REIT has changed its name since it last filed a return, check the box for "Name change."
-Generally, a REIT also must have amended its articles of incorporation and filed the amendment with the state in which it was incorporated.
+Generally, a REIT must also have amended its articles of incorporation and filed the amendment with the state in which it was incorporated.

 If the REIT has changed its address since it last filed a return (including a change to an "in care of" address), check the box for "Address change."